-The Department of Veterans Affairs (VA) as announced that a new change will allow wounded warriors to receive multiple grants for constructing or modifying their homes.
+The Department of Veterans Affairs (VA) now allows wounded warriors to receive multiple grants for constructing or modifying their homes.

-This new rule allows eligible servicemembers to receive up to three special adaptive grants worth up to a total of $81,080 from the VA.
+This new rule allows eligible service members to receive up to six special adaptive grants worth up to a total of $109,986 from the VA.

 Eligible veterans can now apply for three different types of grants: